Fáfnir: Prose Edda

 In the section of the Prose Edda, Skáldskaparmál, Snorri Sturluson describes the story of Fáfnir when explaining kennings for gold such as "Lair or abode of Fáfnir" and "Metal of Gnita Heath".
 This account tells of how Odin, Loki, and Hœnir were journeying when they came to a foss in which an otter was lying down eating a salmon.
 Loki killed it with a stone and they took both the otter and the fish with them as they walked.
 They came to a farm where lived Hreiðmarr with his sons, Regin and Fáfnir.
 The family recognised the otter skin as being their kinsman Ótr and bound the gods, who offered a ransom for their lives.
 It was agreed that the gods were to fill and cover the skin with red gold.
 The gods sent Loki to Svartálfaheim to gather the ransom which he fulfilled by coercing the dwarf Andvari to give up his gold and the ring, Andvaranaut.
 The treasure further included the sword Hrotti and the ægishjálmr, here explicitly referred to as a helm.
 As Loki left, Andvari cursed the ring and warned that the treasure would be the death of anyone who owned it.

 In contrast to in Reginsmál, both the brothers kill their father when he refuses to share the gold and as in the poem, when Regin asked again to share the gold, Fáfnir threatened to kill him too.
-Fáfnir then leaves to Gnitaheath where we made a lair and took on the form of a worm.
+Fáfnir then leaves to Gnitaheath where he made a lair and took on the form of a worm.
 Regin left and began working as a smith for King Hjálprekr and began fostering Sigurð.
 He forged the sword Gram and gave it to Sigurð, encouraging him to kill Fáfnir and take the hoard.
 Following Regin's advice, Sigurð dug a pit along a path Fáfnir would take to take a drink and hid in it, waiting for him to pass over.
 As he did, Sigurð stabbed him and the dragon died without any further conversation.
 As a sign of thanks, Regin asks Sigurð if he could roast his brother's heart in a fire so the smith could eat it.
 Agreeing, Sigurð began cooking it, but as he did, he burnt his finger on it and sucked it.
 The juices from the heart gave him knowledge of the speech of birds.
 Snorri then quotes Fáfnismál, in which the birds tell Sigurð that Regin is planning to betray him.
 Heeding the birds' warning, Sigurð kills Regin and takes the hoard for himself and loads it onto his horse Grani.